vitorzap/GettingAndCleaningData/README.md

 ### *1. Merges the training and the test set to create one data set.*

-Since the datasets in each directory (train and test) have the same number of rows, I put the variables side by side by joining them into a dataset using &quot;cbind&quot;.
-I got then 2 datasets one from train subdirectory and other from test subdirectory.
-These datasets have the same number of columns and were concatenated using &quot;rbind&quot;, generating a dataset that I called  &quot;allData&quot;, then create a character vector by combining the strings &quot;SubjectId&quot; and &quot;Activity&quot; and the content of &quot;features.txt&quot; (&quot;SubjectId&quot; and &quot;Activity&quot; for the columns from  &quot;subject\_\*.txt&quot; and &quot;Y\_\*.txt and &quot;features.txt&quot; for columns from &quot;X\_\*.txt&quot;).
-I named this character vector as &quot;ColumnNames&quot; and used it to put the names on the dataset  (names(allData) &lt;- ColumnNames).
+Since the data sets in each directory (train and test) have the same number of rows, I put the variables side by side by joining them into a data set using &quot;cbind&quot;.
+I got then 2 data sets one from train subdirectory and other from test subdirectory.
+These data sets have the same number of columns and were concatenated using &quot;rbind&quot;, generating a data set that I called  &quot;allData&quot;, then create a character vector by combining the strings  &quot;Activity&quot; and &quot;SubjectId&quot; and the content of &quot;features.txt&quot; (&quot;Activity&quot;  and &quot;SubjectId&quot; for the columns from  &quot;Y\_\*.txt &quot; and &quot;subject\_\*.txt&quot; and  &quot;features.txt&quot; for columns from &quot;X\_\*.txt&quot;).
+I named this character vector as &quot;ColumnNames&quot; and used it to put the names on the data set  (names(allData) &lt;- ColumnNames).

 ### *2. Extracts only the measurements on the mean and standard deviation for each measurement.*

 After inspect the content of features.txt, I think that the &quot;measurements on the mean and standard deviation&quot; are the variables witch have the string &quot;mean()&quot;and &quot;std()&quot; in their names.
-So the variables that should be used are &quot;SubjectId&quot;, &quot;Activity&quot; and all others that contain strings &quot;mean ()&quot; or &quot;std ()&quot; in their name.
-Using the vector with the names of the variables created in step 1 (ColumnNames) I created a vector of integers containing the indices of the columns to be kept in the dataset (ColumnsToExtract &lt;- c (1: 2, grep (&quot;mean\\(\\)|Std\\(\\)&quot;, ColumnNames)) and I used this vector to remove the useless columns, thus attending step 2 (allData &lt;- allData [ColumnsToExtract])
+So the variables that should be used are &quot;Activity&quot;, &quot;SubjectId&quot; and all others that contain strings &quot;mean ()&quot; or &quot;std ()&quot; in their name.
+Using the vector with the names of the variables created in step 1 (ColumnNames) I created a vector of integers containing the indices of the columns to be kept in the data set (ColumnsToExtract &lt;- c (1: 2, grep (&quot;mean\\(\\)|Std\\(\\)&quot;, ColumnNames)) and I used this vector to remove the useless columns, thus attending step 2 (allData &lt;- allData [ColumnsToExtract])

 ### *3. Uses descriptive activity names to name the activities in the data set.*